Import Text File

 It is also very common for text files to contain the field names in the first row within the file.
 If this is the case, check this check box.

 In the Preview pane you can rename column headers by clicking in a name and editing it.
 The column headers will be the element or attribute names in the XML document.
 You can also select whether a column should be an element or an attribute in the XML document, or whether it should not be imported into the XML document.
 Click the column-type icon in each column header to toggle through these options.
-In the screenshot above, Col1 is an element, Col2 is an attribute, and Col3 will not be imported.
+For example, in the screenshot above, the Longitude in Seconds column (LonS) will not be imported.